 My name is William L. Huebner, a Fort Worth bankruptcy lawyer with 20+ years of legal experience.
 My firm has helped 10,000 families find debt relief.
 We have helped people from all different walks of life, and we understand the stress and anxiety that comes with financial problems.
 To begin to ease some of your concerns, I have compiled a list of some of the most common questions I receive from prospective and actual clients.

-- Will I ever be able to get credit again?
+- Will I ever be able to rebuild my credit?

 - I've been told I cannot get rid of IRS tax debt, is this true?

-- Can I file a bankruptcy while I am in the middle of a divorce?
+- Can I file bankruptcy during a divorce?

 - What do I wear to the hearings?